DeFlanko/hassio-package-panel-solar/README.md

 1. Install the Integration [SolaredgeOptimizers](https://github.com/ProudElm/solaredgeoptimizers) <!-- omit in toc -->

    1a.
-If you get "unavialable" on any of the values -- you may need to edit the ```sensor.py```, line 148, from 60 to 300.
+If you get "unavialable" on any of the values -- you may need to edit the ```sensor.py```, [from 60 to 300](https://github.com/ProudElm/solaredgeoptimizers/issues/47).

 2. Install the Integration [HA Floorplan](https://github.com/ExperienceLovelace/ha-floorplan) <!-- omit in toc -->